Sushanth – A Journey from Laughter to Love Part 3

 Joshna: “That’s good.
 Make it a habit, ra.”

-Joshna: “I know that you won’t change.”
+Joshna: “I know you won’t change.”

 Me: “Thank you, akka…”

 With that sarcastic banter echoing behind us, we reached the bus stop.
+And then… There she was.

-All of a sudden, my sight caught her, the girl.
-She stood at the bus stop with a backpack.
+All of a sudden, my sight caught her—the girl, standing at the bus stop with a backpack.
 The moment stopped breathing.
 My heart skipped a beat and raced like thunder.
+And it began to rain.

 People around us rushed for cover, umbrellas popping open like sudden fireworks.
-Joshna pulled my arm,
+Joshna pulled my arm, “Come fast, ra!”
+But I couldn’t move.
+I was frozen.

 The bus came.
 Everyone rushed to get in.
 I moved mechanically, eyes still glued to her.
-I got into the bus, stood at the door, and let the rain pour down on me.
+I got on the bus, stood at the door, and let the rain pour down on me.
+Through the wet, blurry glass, I saw her.
+And it felt like she saw me too.

-Then… she vanished into the heavy crowd at the bus stand.
+Then, she vanished into the heavy crowd at the bus stand.

 Raghu: “What happened?
 Did you see her?”